wishonia/wishonia/README.md

 ## ;TLDR

+We want decentralized semi-autonomous todo list for humanity that can:
+1. take a large global problem (like dementia)
+2. use AI research agents to catalog all possible solutions
+3. recursively break down each solution into the smallest atomic tasks
+4. complete the incomplete tasks or outsource them to the most efficient person

 ### Goal
 Maximize universal health and happiness given limited resources using collective intelligence and AI agents

 ### How to Do It
 1. Collect everyone's preferences through pairwise comparisons